desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 If, however, an error condition occurs, in particular:

-- The Child is already securely delegated (Step 1),
+- in Step 1: the Child is already securely delegated;

-- Any failure during the retrieval of the CDS/CDNSKEY records located at the Child apex from the Child's authoritative nameservers (Step 2), with an empty record set qualifying as a failure,
+- in Step 2: any failure during the retrieval of the CDS/CDNSKEY records located at the Child apex from any of the authoritative nameservers, with an empty record set qualifying as a failure;

-- DNS resolution failure during retrieval of CDS/CDNSKEY records from any Signaling Name, or failure of DNSSEC validation (Step 3),
+- in Step 3: DNS resolution failure during retrieval of CDS/CDNSKEY records from any Signaling Name, including failure of DNSSEC validation or unauthenticated data (AD bit not set);

-- Inconsistent responses (Step 4),
+- in Step 4: inconsistent responses;

-- The tentative DS record set includes a signature algorithm without referencing a key of that algorithm which signs the Child's DNSKEY record set,
+- the tentative DS record set includes a signature algorithm without referencing a key of that algorithm which signs the Child's DNSKEY record set;

 the Parental Agent MUST abort the procedure.

+[ This level of rigor is needed for various reasons, including that it prevents one operator from screwing up the zone in a multi-homed setup (where several operators serve the same zone). ]

 #### Example